marycodes92/Ubulu-Africa/README.md

 - In the `package.json` file, you'd see a couple of scripts to run the test as you wish

-I also added a github workflow to run the test in the pipeline and the trigger is `push`
+I also added a github workflow to run the test in the pipeline and the trigger is `push` You can check the `Actions` tab on github to see the Run.